mistergjones/tictactoe/README.md

 ## To-Do
 Need to do the following:
 * Refactor code to ensure score updates correctly when playing the computer.
+* Make the AI smarter by ensuring that whenever the computer has the opportunity to win the game, it will always do so.

 ## Game Link
 * The game can be linked here